 Prerequisites: This

-6-day course is open to Veterinarians, Physical
+course is open to veterinarians, physical

-must submit an Employer
+technicians/nurses must submit an Employment

-Agreement Letter indicating that there is
+Agreement Letter indicating that

-in canine rehabilitation working in their practice or registered
+in their practice or registered

 for Introduction to Canine Rehabilitation.